Ivy-Apps/ivy-wallet/.github/PULL_REQUEST_TEMPLATE.md

 - Closes #ISSUE_NUMBER

-> Replace `ISSUE_NUMBER` with your issue number.
+> Replace `ISSUE_NUMBER` with the number of the GitHub issue that this PR is fixing.
 If you've done that correctly, you'll see the issue title linked when previewing your PR description.

 > **!Note:** Do not link the PR id/number.
 Link the PR of the [GitHub Issue](https://github.com/Ivy-Apps/ivy-wallet/issues).